LT-IntroToAI-SY2324/intro-to-python-cambautista/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+I have used Javascript in the past.
+There are various similarities.

 3. What are some things that you learned through this assignment?
+Through this assignment I have